b1gster/BotListConverter/README.md

-# PazerListNCC
+# BotListConverter
-Script that converts almost all of [d3fc0n6's](https://github.com/d3fc0n6/) player lists (and some others like RijiN's bot list) into valid Nullcore player lists.
+Script that converts BotLists (mostly [d3fc0n6's](https://github.com/d3fc0n6/) and some others like RijiN's bot list) into a valid playerlist of a chosen format.

 ---